1923 All-Ireland Senior Football Championship final

-The 1923 All-Ireland Senior Football Championship Final was the 36th All-Ireland Final and the deciding match of the 1923 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1923 All-Ireland Senior Football Championship final was the 36th All-Ireland Final and the deciding match of the 1923 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Pre-game

 The Irish Civil War cast a shadow on the match — Kerry initially considered refusing to play in protest at the imprisonment of County Board chairman and republican Austin Stack.
 The Kerry team played a selection match between pro- and anti-Treaty players.

 Match

 Summary

 Dublin won the final by two points, with a goal by P. J. Kirwan.
-Kerry had led 1-2 to 0-1 at half time with a goal from Brosnan but failed to score again in the game.
+Kerry had led 1–2 to 0–1 at half-time, with a goal from Brosnan, but failed to score again in the game.

 Joe Stynes, granduncle of Australian rules footballer Jim Stynes, played on the winning Dublin team that day.

-It was the third of three All-Ireland football titles won by Dublin in the 1920s, which made them joint "team of the decade" with Kerry who also won three.
+It was the third of three All-Ireland SFC titles won by Dublin in the 1920s, which made them joint "team of the decade" with Kerry, also winner of three.